-Committee Composition & Function Bid Specification Committee- BSC The project manager and a Senior SCM Practitioner- Considers tender specifications and approve and recommend for approval to the HOD Bid Evaluation Committee- BEC The project manager, a Senior SCM Practitioner and any other Manager- Considers tender evaluation reports and makes recommendations to the BAC Bid Adjudication Committee- BAC the CFO as Chairperson.
-(Not the BEC)- Considers recommendation awards or recommend to the MM At least four directors and a Senior SCM Practitioner, with the CFO as Chairperson.
+Committee Composition & Function Bid Specification Committee- BSC The project manager and a Senior SCM Practitioner- Considers tender specifications and approve and recommend for approval to the HOD Bid Evaluation Committee- BEC The project manager, a Senior SCM Practitioner and any other Manager- Considers tender evaluation reports and makes recommendations to the BAC Bid Adjudication Committee- BAC At least 4 directors and a Senior SCM Practitioner, with the CFO as Chairperson.
 (Not the same SCM Practitioner as BEC)- Considers recommendations from the BEC and make awards or recommend to the MM to award the tender.
-The Municipality follows the principle of a quorum 50% plus one to consider tenders.
+The Municipality follows the principle of a quorum 50% plus 1 to consider tenders.

-- 4.1 Members of the bid committees are required to declare to undertake the following: - 4.2 That all information, documentation, and decisions regarding any matter before the committee is confidential and undertakes not to make known anything in this regard. - 4.3 To treat all service providers and potential service providers equitably and will not purposefully favour or prejudice anybody; and - 4.4 To make known details of any private or business interest he or she or any close family member, partner or associate may have in any proposed procurement or disposal of, or in any award or contract that they will immediately withdraw from participating in any matter whatsoever. - 4.5 The members of the Bid Committees have duly undertaken to uphold confidentiality, to be fair in all dealings and to declare their personal interests, if any.
+4.1Members of the bid committees are required to declare to undertake the following:

+4.2That all information, documentation, and decisions regarding any matter before the committee is confidential and undertakes not to make known anything in this regard.

+- 4.3 To treat all service providers and potential service providers equitably and will not purposefully favour or prejudice anybody; and - 4.4 To make known details of any private or business interest he or she or any close family member, partner or associate may have in any proposed procurement or disposal of, or in any award or contract that they will immediately withdraw from participating in any matter whatsoever. - 4.5 The members of the Bid Committees have duly undertaken to uphold the confidentiality, to be fair in all dealings and to declare their personal interests, if any.
 None of the members had conflicts of interest to declare.

-The awards made by bid committees or the delegated officials are valued at R 45 411 457.74 for all tenders for the 2022/2023 year.
+The awards made by bid committees or the delegated officials are valued at R for all tenders for the 2022/2023 year.